 Employer branding is conveying your internal culture to an external audience, increasing your brand recognition with targeted prospective employees.
-It can be driven by your own internal values, but more often it emerges naturally through the way that your team interacts with, and within the company.
-Traditionally, workplace culture was hard to gauge from the outside-in (and to some extent, it still is), but the internet has made it possible for people to look up their prospective employers, monitor their social media channels, read testimonials from current or former employees on sites like Indeed or increasingly on Glassdoor, and gain an insight into what it would be like to work there.
+It can be driven by your own internal values, but more often it emerges naturally through the way that your team interacts with and within the company.
+Traditionally, workplace culture was hard to gauge from the outside in (and to some extent, it still is), but the internet has made it possible for people to look up their prospective employers, monitor their social media channels, read testimonials from current or former employees on sites like Indeed or increasingly on Glassdoor, and gain an insight into what it would be like to work there.

 This means that, in today’s interconnected society, having an employer brand is no longer a choice.
 Like it or not, it’s already out there.
 The only choice you have is the degree to which you take control of it.
 If you don’t, you risk having a neutral – or worse, negative – reputation.
-With people now paying more attention to it, a less than positive employer brand could be a make-or-break factor for top candidates.
+With people now paying more attention to it, a less-than-positive employer brand could be a make-or-break factor for top candidates.
 Therefore, implementing a proactive, long-term employer brand strategy to better position yourself in the market is crucial to attracting great talent.

 Research shows that employer brand is important to candidates.
 In fact, in Australia, 52% of professionals stated that employer brand is the aspect they’re most influenced by when considering a new role.
-Moreover, being seen as a great place to work also has flow on effects outside of just talent attraction, and will help you to retain your best people.
+Moreover, being seen as a great place to work also has flow-on effects outside of just talent attraction, and will help you to retain your best people.
 Research has shown that companies with strong employer brands experience 28% less turnover.

 Though you might feel that you already have a good idea of what it’s like to work for your company, people throughout the organisation may have different thoughts and opinions.
 Getting input from a wide range of people across your organisation is crucial in maintaining the authenticity of your employer brand.
 One way to do this is to run focus groups or surveys with your employees and use their feedback and experience to build the foundation of your employer brand.
 If the feedback exposes any issues with your internal culture, then ensure that you address these immediately.
 For example, if work/life balance is cited as an issue, then look at how you might implement flexible hours.
-This will allow you to focus your branding efforts, as well as improving your employees’ work environment at the same time.
+This will allow you to focus your branding efforts, as well as improve your employees’ work environment at the same time.

 If your employees aren’t engaged and invested in your workplace, then it is likely your positive branding efforts won’t work as successfully as you might have hoped.

 Although the internet has put the onus on organisations to control their brands, it also opens several opportunities to market, and subsequently strengthen, your employer brand.
 As much as you might see social media sites like Glassdoor or Indeed as a threat, you can also use them to your advantage.
 Empower your team to spread the word about you by encouraging them to talk about you on social media or leave good reviews online.
 If you are able to, use company social media channels to publicise internal events and highlight the accomplishments of your team (with their permission of course!).
-This is a great way to share how much you value and appreciate your team, and will get people talking about your organisation.
+This is a great way to share how much you value and appreciate your team and will get people talking about your organisation.